- 93% of the school fees were paid in cash in the past year

 - Only 3% of the adult population made school fee payment via financial institutions

-- Only 2% used internet to buy something online in the past year
+- Only 2% used the internet to buy something online in the past year

 - Near 0% of the adult population paid utility bills via mobile money account in the past year

-The above figures taken from the World Bank’s Global Findex Database 2017 show how Nepal is still a heavily cash dependent economy.
+The above figures are taken from the World Bank’s Global Findex Database 2017 show how Nepal is still a heavy cash-dependent economy.
 Other payment methods in Nepal have a long way to go.
-And, the country is yet to see a digital disruption on how people make or receive payments.
+And, the country is yet to see digital disruption in how people make or receive payments.

-Digital payments and payments via financial institutions is still in infancy in Nepal.
+Digital payments and payments via financial institutions are still in infancy in Nepal.
 Similar is the scenario of e-commerce.

 Almost all of the transactions and payments are made using cash in Nepal.
 People still find cash a safe, secure, convenient payment method.

-On 8 November 2016, Indian government abolished 500 and 1,000 rupee notes overnight in a bid to stem fake currencies and corruption.
-After this episode, digital payment has seen a sharp rise in India, and the country literally switched to digital payment system.
-This shows, government plays a big part in the journey to a cashless society.
+On 8 November 2016, the Indian government abolished 500 and 1,000 rupee notes overnight in a bid to stem fake currencies and corruption.
+After this episode, digital payment has seen a sharp rise in India, and the country literally switched to the digital payment system.
+This shows government plays a big part in the journey to a cashless society.

-There is rise and rise of the mobile payments industry.
+There are rise and rise of the mobile payments industry.
 M-Pesa, a mobile phone money transfer service, has revolutionized payments in countries such as Kenya and Tanzania.
 Services such as Pingit and Paym in the UK are side-stepping cash.
-Cashless society is almost a reality across the globe.
+A cashless society is almost a reality across the globe.